Additive Enrichment from Coderelictions

 \section{Hopf Coalgebra Modalities}

 Before we discuss differential categories, we take a slight detour to address the natural follow up question regarding Abelian group enrichment.
-It turns out that having negatives for the additive enrichment corresponds to asking that our monoidal/additive bialgebra modality comes equip with an antipode which gives a natural Hopf monoid structure.
+It turns out that having negatives for the additive enrichment corresponds to asking that our monoidal/additive bialgebra modality comes equipped with an antipode which gives a natural Hopf monoid structure.
 In fact, it was shown in \cite[Prop 7.6]{lemay2019lifting} that an additive bialgebra modality has an antipode if and only if the base category has negatives.
 This makes sense since the additive enrichment is intrinsically linked to bialgebra convolution, and having inverses for bialgebra convolution corresponds precisely to having an antipode \cite[Pg.72]{sweedler1969hopf}, i.e., that the bialgebra is in fact a Hopf algebra.
 So in this section we introduce the notion of a \emph{monoidal Hopf coalgebra modality} in order to extend Thm \ref{thm:additive} to include negatives.
 Along the way, we also provide an alternative proof of \cite[Prop 7.6]{lemay2019lifting}, as well some slightly more general observations for convolution bialgebra modalities.

 So a \textbf{Hopf coalgebra modality}\footnote{We've elected to use the term Hopf \emph{coalegbra} modality instead of Hopf \emph{algebra} modality since the term algebra modality is used for the dual notion of a coalgebra modality.
 In particular, an algebra modality is a monad.
-So here we use the term Hopf coalgebra modality to emphasize that we have a comonad and avoid confusion.} on a symmetric monoidal category is a octuple $(\oc, \delta, \varepsilon, \Delta, \mathsf{e}, \nabla, \mathsf{u}, \mathsf{S})$ consisting of a bialgebra modality $(\oc, \delta, \varepsilon, \Delta, \mathsf{e}, \nabla, \mathsf{u})$ and a natural transformation $\mathsf{S}_A: \oc(A) \to \oc(A)$ such that the diagrams in Appendix \ref{sec:diagHopf} commute.
+So here we use the term Hopf coalgebra modality to emphasize that we have a comonad, hopefully avoiding any confusion or ambiguity.} on a symmetric monoidal category is an octuple $(\oc, \delta, \varepsilon, \Delta, \mathsf{e}, \nabla, \mathsf{u}, \mathsf{S})$ consisting of a bialgebra modality $(\oc, \delta, \varepsilon, \Delta, \mathsf{e}, \nabla, \mathsf{u})$ and a natural transformation $\mathsf{S}_A: \oc(A) \to \oc(A)$ such that the diagrams in Appendix \ref{sec:diagHopf} commute.
 The natural transformation $\mathsf{S}$ is called the \textbf{antipode} and is drawn as follows:

 and its naturality is drawn as:

 We then also ask that for each object $A$, $(\oc(A), \nabla_A, \mathsf{u}_A, \Delta_A, \mathsf{e}_A, \mathsf{S}_A)$ is a Hopf monoid (\ref{diag:Hopf}), which is drawn out as follows: